 Coworking Space vs. Coffee Shop: Why Coworking Wins

-Before the COVID-19 pandemic, professionals from numerous walks of life were chipping away at the concept of permanent workspaces and the 9-to-5 workday and five day workweek.
+Before the COVID-19 pandemic, professionals from numerous walks of life were chipping away at the concept of permanent workspaces and the 9-to-5 workday and five-day workweek.
 Digital nomads representing the gig economy had more than chipped away at the “wall”—they had broken it down and the majority of them were working from all sorts of places.
 Startups and small businesses were increasingly abandoning the traditional concept of workspace and work timeframes and were embracing 100% remote workforces or using coworking spaces based on the needs of their businesses.

-Some large enterprises had gotten on the “bandwagon” and were offering greater flexibility to their workers and adopting hybrid workplaces where workers spent some of the week collaborating with colleagues in coworking spaces—either corporate designed and maintained or rented—and the remainder of the week working remote.
+Some large enterprises had gotten on the “bandwagon” and were offering greater flexibility to their workers and adopting hybrid workplaces where workers spent some of the week collaborating with colleagues in coworking spaces—either corporate designed and maintained or rented—and the remainder of the week working remotely.

-The Genie Is Out—New Normal Workplace Here to Stay
+Flexible Workplace Here to Stay

 But there were still “old-school” businesses holding onto the idea that success and productive work could only be attained if workers were in a fixed and assigned workspace eight hours a day, five days a week.
-A Pew Research study published late last year shows that 71% of workers in the U.S. are now working from home, and most of them do not want to return to the days of sitting in traffic for hours each day to commute to a permanent workplace and confined to a fixed eight-hour per day work schedule.
+A Pew Research study published recently shows that 71% of workers in the U.S. are now working from home, and most of them do not want to return to the days of sitting in traffic for hours each day to commute to a permanent workplace and confined to a fixed eight-hour per day work schedule.

-Contra what some businesses and managers thought, work productivity for workers actually increased during the pandemic; they are working longer hours and are more productive than when commuting and sitting in an office five days a week from 9 to 5.
+Contrary what some businesses and managers thought, work productivity for workers actually increased during the pandemic; they are working longer hours and are more productive than when commuting and sitting in an office five days a week from 9 to 5.
 The reality is the genie is out of the bottle, and businesses wishing to return to pre-pandemic work environments will find it very difficult to recruit and retain high-quality workforces.
 Try as much as they want, they are going to have a very difficult time stuffing that genie back into the bottle.

-On-Demand Workspace and Meeting Space Needed
+Work from Home Workers Need On-Demand Workspace and Meeting Space

-As the pandemic subsides, albeit some professionals and businesses will opt for 100% remote work, most experts believe the majority of professionals and businesses will shift to hybrid work environments.
+As the pandemic subsides, although some professionals and businesses will opt for 100% remote work, most experts believe the majority of professionals and businesses will shift to hybrid work environments.
 Some days, professionals will spend the entire day working from their home offices.
-On other days, however, they will need a space to meet in-person with colleagues, partners, and clients.
+On other days, however, they will need a space to meet in person with colleagues, partners, and clients.
 For some businesses, they will shrink their overall office footprint and redesign their workplaces so that workers have on-demand workspaces and meeting rooms that can be used as needed.
 However, not every company will elect to retain workplaces in every location where their workers are at.

 In each of these scenarios, some form of workspace and meeting space is needed.
 One of the options is to leverage the local coffee shop.
 Before the pandemic, coffee shops were a popular gathering place for busy professionals; individual workers would camp out for hours pounding away on their laptops and groups of individuals would congregate around a table with their laptops for length business conversations.

-Coffee shops certainly have their alure.
+Coffee shops certainly have their allure.
 It’s difficult to resist the smell of freshly roasted coffee and to get started with your work with a brewed latte and pastry—and there is always more if you want another drink or snack.
 Nearly every coffee shop won’t mind if you take up a space for a couple hours, and they all have some form of internet for patrons.
 Plus, there is almost always plenty of electrical outlets and comfortable chairs or sofas to sit on.
 There is a sense of continuity and convenience when the home office has become too isolated or distractions too numerous to focus on your work.

 The same can be said about in-person meetings.
 There is nothing better to get a meeting off to a great start than a cappuccino, macchiato, or cortado.
 Coffee shops are known locations as well, and the familiarity puts colleagues and clients at ease (not to mention they are normally easy to locate).